Welcome to Polycultural Institute

 What is Polyculturalism? (not to be mistaken with multiculturalism)

-Polyculturalism promotes the understanding that cultural communities — and the multifaceted individuals that comprise them — share challenges and needs that spawn alliances and spur coalitional politics.
+Polyculturalism promotes the understanding that cultural communities — and the multifaceted individuals that comprise them — share challenges and needs that produce alliances and spur coalitional politics.

 Who Inspired the Idea?